 The study of Neuroscience is fundamentally the quest to understand who we are and why we behave the way we do.
-Our research has significant translational potential for a wide array of nervous system disorders - mental illness, addiction, neurodegenerative diseases, autism, and the like.
+Our research has significant translational potential for a wide array of nervous system disorders that cause incredible personal loss - mental illness, addiction, neurodegenerative diseases, autism, and the like.
 This increased potential for translation in part stems from rapidly expanding advancements in the ways we can study the brain.
 Optogenetics allows us to control neuronal function in response to light.
 Multiple electrode arrays allow us to study assemblies of neuronal networks in awake behaving animals.
 Brain connectome studies allow the 3-dimensional visualization of the brain and how it interconnects during specific types of behaviors.
 Single cell RNAseq allows us to look at how individual neurons and glial cells respond at the molecular level to changes in development or disease.
 We can to tag single neuronal precursor cells fluorescently and follow lineages of these neurons during early development - the list goes on.
 Our research faculty employ all of these approaches and many more.

 Our five required courses expose our trainees the full breadth of neuroscience - from molecular neuroscience through computational neuroscience.
 This includes a Quantitative Neuroscience course that focuses on rigor and responsiblity and experimental design and provides a very strong introduction into statistical methods and coding used in Neuroscience.
 The first year ends with the students taking a written preliminary examination based on the first year course work.
 It is "open book" and meant to foster interdisciplinary thinking for our students.
 As I said, we believe this results in training all the faculty wish we had.
 As science becomes more collaborative and interdisciplinary, it is critical to provide our trainees with the ability to bridge fields and redefine the way we understand how the brain works.